connexcs/docs/docs/customer/routing.md

 + **Capped Rate** and **Provider Capped Rate**: Set the maximum cost of a call.
 Calls that exceed the set rate won't get connected.
   **For example**, for customers with flat rate accounts, which allows to dial all UK numbers but premium numbers, you would set the Provider Capped Rate at 0.01, so any call that the provider might charge over that amount wouldn't get completed.

-+ **Profit Assurance**: When `Enabled`, only calls that are profitable pass-through; any call that costs more than the retail rate are not allowed to complete.
++ **Profit Assurance**: When `Enabled`, only calls that are profitable pass-through; any call that costs more than the retail rate aren't allowed to complete.
 This is particularly useful for A-Z routes or NPA-NXX [rate cards](https://docs.connexcs.com/rate-card-building/).
   Keep in mind that enabling it adds an extra Post-dial delay (PDD) to the call.

 + **Block Connect Cost**: Block any call that has a connection fee.